Supreme Court of Poland

-One of the chambers of the Supreme Court, the Disciplinary Chamber, was suspended by a judgment of the CJEU.
-Despite the judgment, the chamber continues to operate.

 The legal basis for the competence and activities of the Supreme Court is the Polish Constitution, the Act on the Supreme Court and the Presidential Decree on the organisation of the Supreme Court.

 History

 The Supreme Court followed on from the Court of Cassation of the Principality of Warsaw.
 It began its work in 1917 during the First World War as the Royal Imperial Supreme Court (Polish: Królewsko-Cesarski Sąd Najwyższy).
 Pomian-Srzednicki was appointed the first president of the court.
 After Poland gained full independence in 1918, the Supreme Court was reformed by decree of 8 February 1919 and many judges who were considered to be loyal to the emperor were dismissed.

 After the German invasion of Poland, the Supreme Court ceased its work.
 After the Second World War, the Supreme Court was reinstated with new judges who were now in line with the Soviet leadership.
 Its powers were reorganised by laws adopted in 1962 and 1984.
 At the turn of 1989 the Supreme Court was dissolved and re-established, but for the most part with the old judges from the communist era.

 In 2002 a new legal basis for the organisation of the Supreme Court was created, replacing the old one of 1984.